20th anniversary of St Hedwig Village

 By Virginia Knight, Catholic Outlook, May 2012

-On 23 February 2012, St Hedwig Village celebrated the 20th anniversary of the opening of its nursing home as part of its aged care and retirement complex in Blacktown.
+St Hedwig Village has celebrated the 20th anniversary of the opening of its nursing home as part of its aged care and retirement complex in Blacktown.

-The St Hedwig community commemorated the milestone with a Mass celebrated by Fr Cristian Uptmoor, followed by a flag ceremony and presentation of certificates to several long-term residents, volunteers and staff.
+The St Hedwig community commemorated the milestone on Thursday 23 February with a Mass celebrated by Fr Cristian Uptmoor, followed by a flag ceremony and presentation of certificates to several long-term residents, volunteers and staff.

 The President of the St Hedwig Board, Jack Hanich, said their mission was to provide a home for those who cannot look after themselves in a ‘homelike’ environment.